 Safety tips for the Workplace

 Safety is an integral part of any manufacturing operation.
 Plants should encourage an open-door policy where workers can identify hazards they experience on the floor.
 The workforce is the lifeblood of all manufacturing processes, and employees who recognize a potential safety risk should be encouraged to immediately report it to a supervisor.
 A workforce that prioritizes safety will be more able to avoid an imminent hazard.
-Implementing a safe work environment is a lot of work, but there are some best practices to follow when getting started:
+Implementing a safe work environment is a lot of work, so we’ve put together a list of 8 manufacturing safety tips to get you started:

 - Wear safety equipment — All employees should wear their mandated safety equipment and encourage peers to do the same.